-- In the resulting dialogue, the settings you choose will affect billing, payroll, and shift approval.
+- In the resulting dialogue, the settings you choose will affect Billing, Payroll, and Visit Approval.

 Name: This is used throughout the application for schedulers and accounting managers.

-Description: This appears on some invoice formats, so should be client-friendly.
+Description: This appears on some invoice formats, so it should be client friendly.

 Expense Codes: When this Service Code is used for a Service provided by a Supplier, the Expense Code will be used for Expense Accrual and Reconciliation.

-Visits can overlap: If one or more visits are scheduled to overlap for the same employee (and the same or different clients), the service codes of all visits must have Visits can overlap checked, or the following warning will be thrown:
+Visits can overlap: If one or more Visits are scheduled to overlap for the same Employee (and the same or different Clients), the Service Codes of all Visits must have Visits can overlap checked, or the following warning will appear:

-Late Start (in Minutes): When batch-approving visits with the action Approve Matching to Clocked, only visits where clock-in has occurred within this time range set on the service code will be batch-approved.
+Late Start (in Minutes): When batch-approving Visits with the action Approve Matching to Clocked, only Visits where clock-in has occurred within this time range set on the Service Code will be approved.

-Disregard Shift Coverage: If the actual percent coverage of the scheduled shift time is inconsequential, check here.
-For example, if an employee is meant to simply drop off groceries at a client's house, the shift coverage would not be relevant - only the fact that the drop-off had been accomplished.
+Disregard Shift Coverage: If the actual percent coverage of the scheduled Visit time is inconsequential, check here.
+For example, if an employee is meant to simply drop off groceries at a Client's house, the shift coverage would not be relevant - only the fact that the drop-off had been accomplished.

 Adding Bill Codes to a Service Code

 Each Service Code can have multiple Bill Codes in order to bill the correct Funder for a given Visit.